 Women, Hormones and the Ultra Long Run

-Trail Notes · Evidence Informed
+Trail Note · Evidence Informed

-fuel the body that carries you.
+fuel the body that carries you

 The ultra long run is not just a training session.
 It is a hormonal event.
 How you fuel it, recover from it, and place it in your week shapes what your body decides to do next.

-Endurance training places significant energetic demands on the body.
+Endurance training places real energetic demands on the body.
 For women, those demands sit alongside hormonal regulation, bone health, immune function and recovery capacity.
 When energy in does not meet energy out, the body shifts into a protective state called low energy availability.
 This Trail Note works through what that means on the ultra long run, how it interacts with the menstrual cycle and the menopause transition, and the practical fuelling moves that protect both the run and the runner.

 What the long run touches